tmbc-dev/tmbc-dev.github.io/README.md

 ### **2. New Contract and Airdrop Campaign**
 - **Contract Migration**: The current contract will be stopped by the owner.
 - **ERC20 Token Launch**: A new TMBC contract based on the ERC20 standard will be deployed.
-- **Airdrop Opportunity**: Users can mint the new ERC20 TMBC tokens based on their previous mining activity.
+- **Airdrop Opportunity**: Users can mint the new ERC20 TMBC tokens based on their previous activity.

 ### **3. Listing Phase**
 - Listing of TMBC on decentralized exchanges (DEX).